 We are leading a transformation in the tobacco industry to create a smoke-free future and ultimately replace cigarettes with smoke-free products to the benefit of adults who would otherwise continue to smoke, society, the company and its shareholders.
-We are a leading international tobacco company engaged in the manufacture and sale of cigarettes, smoke-free products and associated electronic devices and accessories, and other nicotine-containing products in markets outside the United States of America.
+We are a leading international tobacco company engaged in the manufacture and sale of cigarettes, as well as smoke-free products and associated electronic devices and accessories, and other nicotine-containing products in markets outside the United States.
+In addition, we ship a version of our Platform 1 device and its consumables authorized by the FDA to Altria Group, Inc. for sale in the United States under license.
 We are building a future on a new category of smoke-free products that, while not risk-free, are a much better choice than continuing to smoke.
 Through multidisciplinary capabilities in product development, state-of-the-art facilities and scientific substantiation, we aim to ensure that our smoke-free products meet adult consumer preferences and rigorous regulatory requirements.
 Our smoke-free IQOS product portfolio includes heat-not-burn and nicotine-containing vapor products.